 The Health Education and Relationships Education aspects of PSHE (personal, social, health and economic) education were made compulsory in all primary schools in September 2020.
 The Department for Education published statutory guidance for Health Education, Relationships Education and RSE in June 2019.
 This covers broad areas of particular relevance and concern to children and young people today.
 The changes have been made to ensure that every child is guaranteed a PSHE education that covers mental health and wellbeing, physical health (including healthy lifestyles and first aid) and learning about safe, healthy relationships, including understanding consent and negotiating life online.

-As a Catholic School, we teach RSE – Relationships, Sex Education throughout KS1 and KS2, using the programme 'Journey to Love', provided by the Archdiocese of Liverpool.
+As a Catholic School, we teach RSE – Relationships, Sex Education throughout KS1 and KS2, using the programme 'Journey in Love', provided by the Archdiocese of Liverpool.
 Parents have the right to withdraw their child from sex education, but not from statutory Relationships Education or Health Education.

 PSHE at St. Teresa's